Engineering & Robotics

-What do you get when you combine engineering with a little kid's imagination and curiosity?
-Gadgets, doohickeys and thingamabobs, of course.
-Spend a fun-filled week designing, building, testing and playing with toys as you explore Mechanical Engineering.
+What do you get when you combine engineering with a little kid's imagination and curiousity?
+Gadgets, doohickeys and thingamabobs.
+Spend a fun-filled week designing, testing and playing with toys as you explore Mechanical Engineering.

 Construction Critters | TBD

 Did you know that beavers, bees and birds are some of nature's most talented engineers?
-Or that some critters can actually engineer entire ecosystems?
-Join us for a week of engineering excitement learning how curious critters build some of nature's most remarkable structures, like spider webs and termite mounds.
+Join us for a week of Biomimicry excitement learning how curious critters engineer some of nature's most remarkable structures like spider webs and coral reefs.
 Discover material science.
 Have fun building while developing your engineering skills.

 Engineering is for the Birds | TBD

 Put your birdbrain to work while you explore Aerospace Engineering.
 Investigate how birds have inspired engineers to build flying machines.
-Design and test flying-contraptions of your own.
+Design and test flying contraptions of your own.
 Discover other animals that fly, even some that don't have wings!

 Lego MINDSTORMS Robotics | TBD

 Explore the world of robotics using Lego Mindstorms.
 You and a partner will work with computer scientists and engineers to build your robot.
 Then you will learn computer programming skills that will allow you to control it.
 Once you get the hang of it, you will learn some more advanced commands that will allow you to program your robot to do even more cool stuff.
 Learn how to use sensors.
 Compete in some friendly competitions throughout the camp.
 On the final Friday you and your partner will demo your robot in the camp showcase.